 The DiAL-e Framework project has been developing since 2006 from a collaboration between two principal investigators, Professor Kevin Burden (right: k.j.burden(at)hull.ac.uk and Simon Paul Atkinson (spa(at)sijen.com).

 The University of Hull

-Along with a small team based at the University of Hull I have recently completed a string of projects which all focus on the use and re-use of digital resources for teaching and learning.
-The growing popularity of media rich resources is a field I am interested in exploring.
-Along with Simon Atkinson, I have started to conceptualise how these types of resources can be used in teaching and learning, and especially in post-compulsory settings.
+Along with a small team based at the University of Hull, I have recently completed a string of projects which all focus on the use and re-use of digital resources for teaching and learning.
+The growing popularity of media-rich resources is a field I am interested in exploring.
+Along with Simon, I have been conceptualising how these types of resources can be used in teaching and learning, and especially in post-compulsory settings.
 The DiAL-e framework is the result of many discussions and explorations trying to consider how we can encourage educators to engage with these new resources and tools in ways which challenge and stimulate students.

-Having worked with academic and general staff across a broad range of disciplines in several Universities in different countries I am intrigued as to various ways in which individuals conceive of their own practice.
-My interest is in exploring how individuals re-evaluate their practice, find the motivation, will and courage to try new things; and the different ways we, as educational developers and technologists can support them.
+Having worked with academic and general staff across a broad range of disciplines in several universities in different countries I am intrigued as to various ways in which individuals conceive of their own practice.
+My interest is in exploring how individuals re-evaluate their practice, find the motivation, will and courage to try new things; and the different ways we, as leaders, managers, educational developers and technologists can support them.
 The changing ways in which knowledge is created, stored and shared is having a profound impact on our institutions and the roles of people employed in those institutions.
-This change is something I am keen to work with and, along with my colleague Kevin Burden, have begun to search for ways to focus the planning of pedagogical engagements (learning designs) around the activity of the learner is using digital resources.
+This change is something I am keen to work with.
+This work with Kevin and other projects are a develop support for engagements (learning designs) around the activity of the learner.

-I have a first degree in Religious Studies with Education and a Masters in European Studies as well as a Postgraduate Certificate in Teaching & Learning in Higher Education from the Open University - UK
+I have a first degree in Religious Studies with Education and a Masters in Western European Studies as well as a Postgraduate Certificate in Teaching & Learning in Higher Education.